code-423n4/2022-03-timeswap/README.md

 Under "SPONSORS ADD INFO HERE" heading below, include the following:

-- [ ] Name of each contract and:
+- [x] Name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each
+  - [x] source lines of code (excluding blank lines and comments) in each
-  - [ ] external contracts called in each
+  - [x] external contracts called in each
-  - [ ] libraries used in each
+  - [x] libraries used in each
-- [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
+- [x] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [ ] Does the token conform to the ERC-20 standard?
+- [x] Does the token conform to the ERC-20 standard?
 In what specific ways does it differ?
-- [ ] Describe anything else that adds any special logic that makes your approach unique
+- [x] Describe anything else that adds any special logic that makes your approach unique
 - [ ] Identify any areas of specific concern in reviewing the code
-- [ ] Add all of the code to this repo that you want reviewed
+- [x] Add all of the code to this repo that you want reviewed
 - [ ] Create a PR to this repo with the above changes.

----

-# Contest prep

-## ⭐️ Sponsor: Contest prep
-- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2021-06-gro/blob/main/README.md))
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 8 hours prior to contest start time.**
-- [ ] Ensure that you have access to the _findings_ repo where issues will be submitted.
-- [ ] Promote the contest on Twitter (optional: tag in relevant protocols, etc.)
-- [ ] Share it with your own communities (blog, Discord, Telegram, email newsletters, etc.)
-- [ ] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
-This saves wardens a lot of time wading through documentation.
-- [ ] Designate someone (or a team of people) to monitor DMs & questions in the C4 Discord (**#questions** channel) daily (Note: please *don't* discuss issues submitted by wardens in an open channel, as this could give hints to other wardens.)
-- [ ] Delete this checklist and all text above the line below when you're ready.

 ---